Robot Learning

 • Self-supervised learning: When there are limited labeled datasets, robots can generate their own training labels from unlabeled data to extract meaningful information.

-A typical end-to-end robot workflow involves data processing, AI model training, parallel processing with NVIDIA GPUs, and deploying on a real robot.
+A typical end-to-end robot workflow involves data processing, model training, validation in simulation, and deploying on a real robot.

 NVIDIA Isaac GR00T for Humanoid Robot Developers